What’s the difference between Commencement and Convocation ceremonies?

 Commencement at Mason is a traditional ceremony where caps and gowns are worn by graduates and faculty.
 Master’s candidates must also wear a master’s hood.
 Please state your field of study when purchasing your hood as different colors denote different fields of study (for example, economics, copper; sciences, golden yellow; arts and humanities, white).
 Bachelor’s and master’s candidates may purchase caps and gowns at the University Bookstore.

-A photographer will be on hand for cap and gown photos before the Commencement ceremony, May 17, from 8 to 9 a.m. on the North Plaza.
+A photographer will be on hand for cap and gown photos before the Commencement ceremony, May 16, starting at 8 a.m. on the North Plaza.
 Photographers will be present at all convocation events to photograph the ceremonies.

 All campus parking lots are available for guest parking.
 Handicapped and special assistance parking is available in Lot A, adjacent to the Patriot Center’s South Entrance.
 DO NOT park at University Mall; cars parked at the shopping center may be towed.